 What customer behavior brings you joy?

 When a customer shows they are appreciative of our services with things like a simple thank you, bringing us food, or writing a 5-star review.
-I really enjoy reading
+I really enjoy reading our reviews.

 What is the weirdest thing you have ever written a loan for?